milesj/packemon/website/docs/clean.md

 ---
-title: Clean
-sidebar_label: clean
+title: clean
 ---

-Building packages generate temporary files or folders that clutter a project.
+Building a package generates temporary files or folders that clutter a project.
 Sometimes these artifacts aren't properly cleaned up because a process failed midway.
 The `clean` command can be used to remove all temporary files _and_ all build artifacts (lib, esm, etc folders).